-In the 4th century B.C., Hippocrates II described a 120-day fever in his book Epidemics, linking it to consuming raw milk or dairy products from Brucella melitensis infected sheep or goats (Eyre, 1908).
+In the 4th century B.C., Hippocrates II described a 120-day fever in his book Epidemics, linking it to consuming raw milk or dairy products from Brucella melitensis-infected sheep or goats (Eyre, 1908).
 However, the causative agent, reservoir host, and disease epidemiology remained unknown until the late 19th century.
 At that time, the British government sought solutions for the recurring fevers suffered by troops stationed on the island of Malta, locally known as Malta, Gibraltar, or Cretan Fever.
 In 1859, British army surgeon Jeffery Marston referred to it as "Mediterranean remittent fever," describing typhoid fever and differentiating it from undulant fever.
 In 1887, the British Royal Army Medical Corps referred to brucellosis as "Corps Disease" (Wyatt, 2016).
 Later, David Bruce inoculated samples from patients' spleens into Koch’s nutrient agar (Wyatt, 2000) and isolated the agent of “Malta fever,” initially named Micrococcus melitensis, which was later renamed Brucella melitensis.
 In 1918, Alice Evans identified similarities between Micrococcus melitensis and the bacterium responsible for bovine epizootic abortion, Abortus bacillus (now Brucella abortus), which had been isolated by Danish veterinarian Bernhard Bang in 1896.
-This led to both agents being classified under the same genus, Brucella, in honor of David Bruce.
+This led to both agents being classified under the same genus, Brucella, in honour of David Bruce.
 Brucella canis was first observed by Carmichael in 1966 in Beagle dogs in the U.S. The first reported case of B. canis infection in dogs in India occurred in 1991 at Madras Veterinary College, Chennai, by Thanappa Pillai and colleagues, and brucellosis has since been reported in dogs across nearly all Indian states.

 Bacterium

 Brucellae are gram-negative coccobacilli or short rods, ranging from 0.6 to 1.5 µm in length and 0.5 to 0.7 µm in width.
 They are typically found as single cells, though they may occasionally appear in pairs or small clusters.
-Members of the Brucella genus are generally non-motile and do not produce spores or pili, nor do they form true capsules and are aerobic.
-Brucella abortus, B. melitensis, B. suis, and B. neotomae can exist as either smooth or rough strains, characterized by smooth (S-LPS) or rough lipopolysaccharide (R-LPS) as the primary surface antigens.
+Members of the Brucella genus are generally non-motile and do not produce spores or pili, nor do they form true capsules, and are aerobic.
+Brucella abortus, B. melitensis, B. suis, and B. neotomae can exist as either smooth or rough strains, characterised by smooth (S-LPS) or rough lipopolysaccharide (R-LPS) as the primary surface antigens.
 In contrast, B. ovis and B. canis are naturally rough strains.

 Transmission

-Contagion primarily occurs through vaginal secretions during estrus, parturition, abortion, and the post-partum period, including the fetus, placenta, and lochia, where bacteria can reach concentrations as high as 1010 per milliliter (Carmichael and Green, 2012).
+Contagion primarily occurs through vaginal secretions during estrus, parturition, abortion, and the post-partum period, including the fetus, placenta, and lochia, where bacteria can reach concentrations as high as 1010 per millilitre (Carmichael and Green, 2012).
 Males also shed bacteria in their semen.
-Although both sexes excrete bacteria in their urine, male urine contains higher concentrations, ranging from 103 to 106 bacteria per milliliter (Serikawa et al., 1981; Carmichael and Joubert, 1988).
+Although both sexes excrete bacteria in their urine, male urine contains higher concentrations, ranging from 103 to 106 bacteria per millilitre (Serikawa et al., 1981; Carmichael and Joubert, 1988).
 As a result, urine from males poses a greater risk of infection.
 Bacteria start to appear in urine 4 to 8 weeks after infection.
 Milk also contains high concentrations of bacteria, though its role in spreading the disease is debated.
 Some researchers argue that milk is not a significant vehicle for transmission since pups are typically infected in utero (Carmichael and Green, 2012), while others believe milk could be a risk due to its potential for environmental spread.
-Low levels of bacteria have also been observed in saliva, nasal and ocular secretions, and feces, but these are considered less significant sources of infection (Weber and Christoph, 1982).
+Low levels of bacteria have also been observed in saliva, nasal and ocular secretions, and faeces, but these are considered less significant sources of infection (Weber and Christoph, 1982).
 Additionally, cages, equipment, and people who come into contact with infected dogs have been identified as potential sources of transmission (Johnson and Walker, 1992).

 Pathogenesis